Adding Mutations

 @fraiseql.inputclass PublishPostInput: post_id: ID

-@fraiseql.mutation(sql_source="fn_create_user", operation="custom")def create_user(input: CreateUserInput) -> User: """Create a new user.""" pass
+@fraiseql.mutation(sql_source="fn_create_user", operation="CUSTOM")def create_user(input: CreateUserInput) -> User: """Create a new user.""" pass

-@fraiseql.mutation(sql_source="fn_create_post", operation="custom")def create_post(input: CreatePostInput) -> Post: """Create a new post.""" pass
+@fraiseql.mutation(sql_source="fn_create_post", operation="CUSTOM")def create_post(input: CreatePostInput) -> Post: """Create a new post.""" pass

-@fraiseql.mutation(sql_source="fn_publish_post", operation="custom")def publish_post(input: PublishPostInput) -> Post: """Publish a post.""" pass// Add to schema.ts — User and Post types are already definedimport { registerMutation } from 'fraiseql';
+@fraiseql.mutation(sql_source="fn_publish_post", operation="CUSTOM")def publish_post(input: PublishPostInput) -> Post: """Publish a post.""" pass// Add to schema.ts — User and Post types are already definedimport { Mutation, Input } from 'fraiseql';

 func init() { fraiseql.NewMutation("createUser").
 ReturnType("User").
-Config(map[string]interface{}{ "sql_source": "fn_create_user", "operation": "custom", }).
+Config(map[string]interface{}{ "sql_source": "fn_create_user", "operation": "CUSTOM", }).
 Arg("username", "String", nil).
 Arg("email", "String", nil).
 Arg("bio", "String", nil, true).
 Register()

 fraiseql.NewMutation("createPost").
 ReturnType("Post").
-Config(map[string]interface{}{ "sql_source": "fn_create_post", "operation": "custom", }).
+Config(map[string]interface{}{ "sql_source": "fn_create_post", "operation": "CUSTOM", }).
 Arg("title", "String", nil).
 Arg("content", "String", nil).
 Arg("authorId", "ID", nil).
 Register()

 fraiseql.NewMutation("publishPost").
 ReturnType("Post").
-Config(map[string]interface{}{ "sql_source": "fn_publish_post", "operation": "custom", }).
+Config(map[string]interface{}{ "sql_source": "fn_publish_post", "operation": "CUSTOM", }).
 Arg("postId", "ID", nil).
 Register()}Step 3: Handle updated_at

 Section titled “Step 3: Handle updated_at”How updated_at is managed depends on which mutation style you use.